cbaggers/Fuse.Keystore/protocode/research.md

 Gonna have to piece all this together from the reference docs.
 What a pain the the gooch

+Ah maybe this will help https://docs.microsoft.com/en-us/dotnet/standard/security/cryptography-model

+Still blown away that their c++ docs are better than their c# ones.

 # wat

 private key -v- secret key